 I get many responses: purpose, vision, values, confidence, relationship building skills, even charisma – all good answers, but the one answer often missing is ‘a follower’.

 Although the role of the follower is not often discussed, being a leader means that people choose to follow, not for the leader’s sake, but for themselves.
-This is because the world the leader describes is attractive to them, and because the example the leader sets shows them it is possible to achieve.
-People choose to follow leaders that inspire them to be more and accomplish things they would not accomplish on their own.
+This world the leader describes is attractive to them and because the example the leader sets, shows them it is possible to achieve.
+People choose to follow leaders that inspire and enable them to accomplish more than they would on their own.

-Simon Sinek first expressed this point very eloquently in his TED talk of 2009, How Great Leaders Inspire Action.
-He also says that ‘people don’t buy What you do, they buy Why you do it’.
-People connect most powerfully with the Why – the cause, belief, the very reason an organisation exists.
-As guardians of the Why, leaders create or co-create a vision, a picture at a moment in time, that is a powerful representation of the organisation delivering on its Why.
+People connect most powerfully with their Higher Purpose – the cause, belief, the very reason an organisation exists.
+As guardians of the Higher Purpose, leaders create or co-create a vision, that is a powerful representation of the organisation delivering on its Higher Purpose.
 If this is communicated in a way that people choose to get involved, we say they are impelled into action, not compelled, i.e. they are choosing to be a follower because they believe what the leader believes.